freeCodeCamp/CurriculumExpansion/coding-challenges/faq-component/user-stories.md

-Fulfill the below user stories and get all of the tests to pass.
-Use whichever libraries or APIs you need.
-Give it your own personal style.
+A frequently asked questions page is a collection of commonly asked questions and answers.
+This will help users find answers to common queries quickly without needing to reach out to customer support for help.

-- I want to see a list of frequently asked questions so that I can find answers to common issues.
+- I should see a list of frequently asked questions with answers.

-- I can click on a question to reveal the answer so that I can read it when needed.
+- I can click on a question to reveal the answer.

 - I can click the question again to hide the answer so that the page remains clean and easy to navigate.

+- The first answer should be revealed by default while the others remain hidden.

-- I want to see a visual cue (e.g., an arrow or highlight) when a question is expanded so that I know which question is currently active.
+- I should see a visual cue (e.g., an arrow or highlight) when a question is expanded so that I know which question is currently active.

-- I want the expanding and collapsing of answers to be smooth so that the experience feels natural and user-friendly.
+- The expanding and collapsing of answers should be smooth so the experience feels natural and user-friendly.